stevebatcup/inheritance/World.md

 ## **The Cloaks**

-Storm gray-green, faded from years of rain and roof-work.
+Storm gray-green, faded from years of rain and fieldwork.
 The color itself was inheritance — green parties that had shed ballots for ballast, ideology worn into practicality.
-Not a uniform but a choice, visible enough for street-recognition but muted enough to slip past the corporate sensors that flagged bright colors as disruption-risk.
+Not a uniform but a choice, visible enough for recognition but muted enough to slip past the corporate sensors that flagged bright colors as disruption-risk.

 Worn loose or fastened at the collar, hoods pinned or hanging free.
 Each cloak carried its own history: patches from flooded neighborhoods where the Thread ran supply lines, burn-marks from overcharged spoofing gear, liner-cloth thin enough to tuck seed packets and data chips into hidden folds.
 The fabric itself became a commons — shared, traded, inherited across cells.

-## **The Rooftop Commons**
+## **The Hidden Commons**

-Where power lines met satellite dishes, where storm-drains pooled into makeshift cisterns, the Thread cultivated spaces between surveillance sweeps.
-Micro-gardens in old planters, solar patches that doubled as charging stations, tool-caches hidden in HVAC housings.
+Where surveillance gaps met abandoned infrastructure, where storm damage created new hiding places, the Thread cultivated spaces between corporate sweeps.
+Micro-gardens in forgotten corners, solar patches that doubled as charging stations, tool-caches hidden in overlooked spaces.

 These weren't farms but symbols — proof that broken systems could still nurture life.
 A handful of tomatoes grown in composted manifesto-paper.
 Herbs that filtered the air while comms-runners caught their breath.
-Medicine plants that grew in the shadow of drone patrol-routes.
+Medicine plants that grew in the shadows where surveillance couldn't follow.
 Each garden tended by different hands, but following the same quiet protocol: take what you need, leave more than you found.

 ## **Cell Structure**

 No central charter, no membership rolls.
-The Thread was federated by trust-networks — repair crews who knew which couriers were reliable, data-runners who recognized the gesture of a hood-adjustment as a safety-signal, lookouts who shared drone-route schedules via hand-drawn maps on coffee-shop napkins.
+The Thread was federated by trust-networks — repair crews who knew which couriers were reliable, data-runners who recognized the gesture of a hood-adjustment as a safety-signal, lookouts who shared patrol schedules via hand-drawn maps on coffee-shop napkins.

 Three faces for every operative: civic face for day-jobs and family dinners, repair face for flood-response and grid-watch, rebel face for the work that mattered when the storms came.
 The goal was not revolution but maintenance — keeping communities upright when the systems tilted toward profit margins.